War Machine (mixed martial artist): Assault upon Christy Mack and Corey Thomas

-On August 15, Koppenhaver, who had managed to elude the authorities while on the run for a week, was apprehended after posting self-pitying tweets the entire time, which enabled authorities to easily trace the IP location of his cell phone, and made it far easier for them to track him.
-Koppenhaver was arrested in Simi Valley, California, by U.S. Marshals and Simi Valley police, and was then extradited to Nevada where he was charged with 36 felony counts, including multiple attempted murder, kidnapping, rape and sexual assault charges.
+On August 15, Koppenhaver was apprehended after posting self-pitying tweets, which enabled authorities to trace the IP location of his cell phone.
+Dog the Bounty Hunter also joined the search.
+Koppenhaver was arrested in Simi Valley, California, by U.S. Marshals and Simi Valley police after resisting arrest, and was then extradited to Nevada where he was charged with attempted murder and dozens of assault counts, including sexual assault.

-According to the Las Vegas Metropolitan Police Department, Koppenhaver was found unresponsive in his cell on October 14, 2014, at around 9:30 p.m. by a corrections officer conducting routine checks in the cells.
-The cell officer found Koppenhaver struggling to breathe, with a torn piece of linen around his neck that was tied to the leg of his bunk bed.
+On October 14, the same day he was supposed to appear in court to discuss a plea deal, Koppenhaver was found unresponsive in his cell by a corrections officer after attempting to hang himself.
+A cell officer found Koppenhaver struggling to breathe, with a torn piece of linen around his neck that was tied to the leg of his bunk bed.
 After the officer cut the linen, Koppenhaver's vitals stabilized within 15 minutes, and he was moved to a medical ward, where he was placed on suicide watch.
 In a suicide note found in his cell, he quoted philosopher Friedrich Nietzsche twice to explain his actions.
-The incident occurred on the same day he was supposed to appear in court to discuss a plea deal.

-His trial, originally scheduled for September 2015, was postponed twice before beginning in February 2017.
+Koppenhaver's trial, originally scheduled for September 2015, was postponed twice before beginning in February 2017.
+At trial, Koppenhaver was represented by Jay Leiderman and Brandon Sua.
 On March 20, 2017, he was convicted on 29 of 36 felony counts, including kidnapping and sexual assault with a weapon, for which he faced life in prison.
 The jury deadlocked on two counts of attempted murder.

-Koppenhaver was represented by Jay Leiderman and Brandon Sua.
-On June 5, 2017, Koppenhaver was sentenced to an aggregate sentence of life in prison with a possibility of parole after 36 years has been served.
-His earliest release date is in 2053.
+On June 5, 2017, Koppenhaver was sentenced to an aggregate sentence of life in prison with a possibility of parole after 36 years.
+He is currently incarcerated at Ely State Prison in White Pine County, Nevada.